IanMitchell/ianmitchell.dev/content/blog/2021-05-17-im-launching-a-discord.md

----
-title: I'm Launching a Discord!
+# I'm Launching a Discord!
-date: 2021-05-17
-excerpt: Come join me at https://discord.gg/ian
----

 Over the past few weeks I've slowly been colocating all of my notifications and project channels into a new Discord server - I realized it would be the perfect place to open up for collaboration, bug reports, or feature requests.